faranik/go_chase_it/README.md

 # Project Description

-This is a project as part of the robotics course offered by Udacity.
-It is about ROS and Gazebo usage for the robotics simulation environments.
+This project is part of the *Robotics Software Engineering* scholar course offered at Udacity.

 ## Summary of Tasks
 In this project, two ROS packages are created: the drive_bot and the ball_chaser.
 Here are the caracteristics of the designed robot and its environment: